ISPOR Health Economics and Outcomes Research - Application Award

 Dan Greenberg, PhD, Associate Professor and Chairman, Department of Health Systems Management, Ben-Gurion University of the Negev, Beer-Sheva, Israel

-ISPOR Award for Excellence in Application of Pharmacoeconomics and Health Outcomes Excellence was established in 1997 to recognize outstanding practical application of pharmacoeconomics and outcomes research in health care decision-making.
+ISPOR Health Economics and Outcomes Research - Application Award was established in 1997 to recognize outstanding practical application of pharmacoeconomics and outcomes research in health care decision-making.

 The award is given to a distinguished example of applied health outcomes research that has or is expected to have a high impact on health policy or healthcare decision making.
 Preference is given to papers with creative application of health outcomes research, encompassing topics such as health policy, evaluation and adoption of health technologies, and other issues that further the goals and objectives of the Society.
 The award is selected by the ISPOR Excellence Awards Committee from nominated papers that have appeared in print or e-pub in peer-review journals during the preceding calendar year (e-pub must be listed in Medline) and other communication venues (e.g. books, reports).
 Self-nominations are encouraged and accepted for consideration.

-A call for nominations is placed in November-December Value & Outcomes Spotlight for articles published during the past twelve months to be considered for the ISPOR Award for Excellence in Application of Pharmacoeconomics and Health Outcomes Research.
+A call for nominations is placed in November-December Value & Outcomes Spotlight for articles published during the past twelve months to be considered for the ISPOR Health Economics and Outcomes Research - Application Award.
 In addition, each Excellence Award Committee member selects relevant publications in respected peer-reviewed journals during the preceding twelve months to be considered by the Awards Committee in the selection process.
 The Excellence Award Committee meets via teleconference in February to discuss each of the nominated publications.
 They select the best demonstration of scientific excellence for that time period.
 The nominee is then forwarded to the Board of Directors for final approval.
 The corresponding author on the publication is given the award.

 Nature of Award: